Walking in My Blue Jeans

-"Walking in My Blue Jeans" is a song by American singer-songwriter Sophie B. Hawkins, which was released in 2001 as the second and final single from her third studio album Timbre.
+"Walking in My Blue Jeans" is a song by American singer-songwriter Sophie B. Hawkins, released in 2001 as the second and final single from her third studio album, Timbre.
 The song was written and produced by Hawkins.
 "Walking in My Blue Jeans" peaked at number 23 on the US Billboard Adult Contemporary chart.

 Background

 "Walking in My Blue Jeans" originally appeared as "Strange Thing", the opening track on Hawkins' third album Timbre, which was released by Columbia in 1999.
-At the time, the relationship between Hawkins and the label was strained owing to disagreements over Hawkins' musical direction and image.
+At the time, Hawkins' relationship with the label was strained due to disagreements over her musical direction and image.
 When the album and its promotional single "Lose Your Way" failed to meet commercial expectations, Hawkins left Columbia in 2000.
-After buying back the rights to the album, Hawkins had Timbre re-released independently on her own Trumpet Swan Records and under a distribution agreement with Rykodisc in 2001.
+After buying back the rights to the album, she had Timbre re-released independently on her own Trumpet Swan Records, with distribution through Rykodisc, in 2001.
 To promote the re-release, "Walking in My Blue Jeans" was issued as a promotional single.
 The song was also used that year by Calvin Klein to promote its latest line of women's jeans.